LAB02-Research/HASS.Agent/README.md

  * **Notifications**: history window
  * **Notifications**: use our own method of showing instead of Windows toast, for added versatility
  * **Notifications**: show a videostream for x seconds with size y (small/normal/fullscreen) on position z (bottom right, center screen, etc)
+ * **Notifications**: use websockets so the integration/port reservations/firewall rules aren't needed
+ * **Notifications**: broadcast to all HASS.Agents on a subnet
  * **Quick Actions**: show current state in window
  * **Quick Actions**: ability to change button size (small/medium/large)
- * **Quick Actions**: ability to define custom mdi icons, and/or fetch icon from Home Assistant
+ * **Quick Actions**: ability to define mdi icons, and/or fetch the entity-specified icon from Home Assistant
  * **Quick Actions**: add pages as tabs instead of one form, i.e. one tab with 'lights', one tab with 'switches'
- * **Sensors**: implement library plugin system for more powerful custom sensors
  * **Commands**: command to open URL on default browser
  * **Updater**: give HASS.Agent the option to update itself 100% automatically
  * **General**: a built-in way to show a Home Assistant dashboard
- * **General**: switch to being a 'native app' so mqtt/integrations are no longer needed
+ * **General**: satellite service which executes user-specified commands/sensors without logging in
+ * **General**: internal mDNS client/server to drop the need for IPs

-If you have any other wishes, feel free to submit a ticket.
+If you have any other wishes/ideas/suggestions, please <a href="https://github.com/LAB02-Research/HASS.Agent/issues" target="_blank">create a ticket</a> or <a href="https://discord.gg/nMvqzwrVBU" target="_blank">discuss on Discord</a>.

 ----